Gaussian process regression software

 - GPflow has much less code than GPy, mostly because all gradient computation is handled by TensorFlow.

-- GPflow focusses on variational inference and MCMC — there is no expectation propagation or Laplace approximation.
+- GPflow focuses on variational inference and MCMC — there is no expectation propagation or Laplace approximation.

 - GPflow does not have any plotting functionality.

-It practice it is faster than GPy but does seem any easier or less confusing to implement tricky stuff in.
+In practice, it is faster than GPy but does not seem any easier or less confusing to implement tricky stuff in.

 15 AutoGP